ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 You can continue to use the rules/workflows, but migrating to playbooks provides greater functionality along with future app enhancements and bug fixes.

+Starting with the 1.2.0 release, the Cisco ASA app no longer loads the Cisco ASA Firewall Network Object Group select field values at app startup.
+You must edit the playbook activation form for playbooks that have use a select list for Firewall Network Object Group pairing input selection.
+See section [Add Firewall Network Object Group pairs to Activation form ](#add-firewall-network-object-group-pairs-to-activation-form) for more detail.
 ## Overview
 <!--
   Provide a high-level description of the function itself and its remote software or application.